sap-tutorials/abap-core-development/tutorials/abap-env-ddls-extend/abap-env-ddls-extend.md

     There, you can see if a data source can be extended (Contract C0) in cloud development or key user apps.
 If at least one is true, it's enabled for extensibility with ADT.

     In this case, the solution is to create data source extensions in ADT in tier 2.
-This will be shown in "Step 6: Case 2: Data Source is released for Extend (Tier 2)"
+This will be shown in **Step 6: Case 2.1 - The Data Source is Released for Extend (Tier 2)** and following steps for case 2.

     >If you want to freely browse through data sources released for extend, you can create a repository tree view on released data source objects (see [YouTube video: Repository Trees in ADT.
 Configure your Project Explorer](https://youtu.be/kAilhfl2_Yg&t=190s)).
     See also the documentation: [SAP - ABAP Development Tools: User Guide > Released APIs > Extend (C0)](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/extend-c0)